 Plants absorb energy from the sun and produce sugars, which provide energy in a process called photosynthesis.
 Simple, right?
 Not really.
 In order to understand photosynthesis there is a need to understand energy transformations, light energy, and chemical energy.
-The 3-day session is designed to deepen content understandings regarding complex interactions occur between matter and energy using inquiry, CER (Claims, Evidence, Reasoning), and ADI (Argument Driven Inquiry) pedagogy.
+The workshop is designed to deepen content understandings regarding complex interactions occur between matter and energy using inquiry, CER (Claims, Evidence, Reasoning), and ADI (Argument Driven Inquiry) pedagogy.
 Appropriate for teachers and facilitators.
-Participants can receive CPE credit.
+Participants can receive CPE credit

-The STEM workshop will focus on content to help elementary and middle school teachers understand how the growth of a plant is connected to chemistry and physics, not just biology.
+This STEM workshop focuses on content to develop a deeper understanding of how the growth of a plant is connected to chemistry and physics, not just biology.
 The content will be developed through research based pedagogy that has been shown to be effective in helping students and teachers learn.
 Investigations will be inquiry based and argument driven.

-The workshop is aligned to the Next Generation Science Standards (NGSS) and the Texas Essential Knowledge and Skills (TEKS) and EAT, Inc. is a TEA certified professional development provider (which means you can receive credits).
+The workshop is aligned to the Next Generation Science Standards (NGSS) and the Texas Essential Knowledge and Skills (TEKS) and EAT, Inc. is a TEA certified professional development provider (which means you can receive CPE credit).